About St Lucia

 Stay where you play

-St Lucia has two distinct parts.
-The drive between the north and south can take 90 minutes (or more) each way on winding roads, so you should “stay where you want to play”.
+St Lucia has two distinct parts, the “north” and the “south”.
+The drive between them can take 90 minutes (or more) each way on winding roads, so you should “stay where you want to play”.

 The north (Rodney Bay) is the typical Caribbean experience – lots of tourists, multiple resorts on the beachfront, restaurants, bars, a casino.
 If all you care about is a beach, this is the right choice.